 Check them daily and make sure after you shower or bathe to dry your feet thoroughly, especially in between the toes, to avoid skin breakdowns and infections.
 Avoid putting lotion between the toes and wear well-fitting protective shoes.
 Remember to break in new shoes gradually to avoid blisters and other injuries.

 The A1c is a non-fasting blood test that tells your doctor how well your blood sugar is being controlled (on average) over a 2– to 3–month period.
-Generally, an A1c less than (<) 7% is preferred; however, this can vary if you have other conditions.
+Generally, an A1c of less than (<) 7% is preferred; however, this can vary if you have other conditions.
 Check with your doctor about the level that is right for your individual health needs.

 An A1c test is recommended up to four times a year.
 Your doctor will determine how often you need to have an A1c based on your individual health needs.

 Stopping the cigarette habit greatly improves your risk factors.
 Smoking decreases the amount of oxygen reaching tissues that can damage small blood vessels, particularly in the hands, feet, kidneys and eyes.
 Smoking cessation classes can help you get on the right path.
 Visit mywha.org/classes to find a class near you.

 Experts have found that high blood pressure and diabetes–the “dastardly duo”–seem to go hand-in-hand.
-For most people living with diabetes, the general goal is to keep your blood pressure less than 140/90.
+For most people living with diabetes, the general goal is to keep their blood pressure less than 140/90.
 However, maintaining a blood pressure level that fits with your personal health may not be the same for someone else.
-Your doctor will work with you to help you maintain the blood pressure level that fits with your personal health needs.
+Your doctor will work with you to help you maintain the blood pressure level that fits your personal health needs.

 Kidneys are remarkable organs that remove waste products from the blood system.
 Diabetes can damage the kidneys and cause them to lose the ability to filter out waste products; which can result in kidney disease and kidney (renal) failure.
 Keeping your diabetes and blood pressure under control lowers the risk of kidney disease.
-A urine test know as albuminuria checks how well your kidneys are functioning and should be done once a year.
+A urine test known as albuminuria checks how well your kidneys are functioning and should be done once a year.